 26th July, 1978

 The world’s first test-tube baby, Louise Joy Brown, was born in Oldham General Hospital just outside Manchester.
-Before giving birth to Louise by caesarean section, Lesley Brown had suffered years of infertility due to having blocked fallopian tubes.
+Before giving birth to Louise by caesarean section, Lesley Brown had suffered years of infertility.

 This significant work has been accredited to physiologist Dr Robert Edwards and gynaecologist Patrick Steptoe.